Not all Alaskan women wear ducks or X-Tra Tuffs

 Boots are great when it snows

 On campus as well as at grocery and other stores, the parking lots are cleared about once a month, if at all.
 Thus, on days with no snow in the forecast and what I call moderate temperatures (down to -15F, -26.1oC), I wear my Harley Davidson motorcycle booties, my Manolo Blanik, Antonio Melani (shown below), or Nine West half-boots (shown in the outfit photos).
-They have heels with a small surface print of the size of a dime, but less than a quarter.
-The weight of my body presses them into the pressed snow and hinders a bit that I slip easily.
+The stilletos have a small surface print of the size of a dime, but less than a quarter.
+The weight of my body pushes them into the pressed snow and hinders a bit that I slip easily.

 High heels lead to cold feet easily

 Boot toppers are also a great way to double up on insulation (see photo below).
 At the same time, you add more variety to your shoe wardrobe.
-In long cold winters, not to get into wardrobe boredom is important to keep the mood up. 😉
+In long cold winters, not to get into wardrobe boredom is important to keep the mood up. 😉Up your style factor with boot toppers to stay warm in the cold. #winterstyle Click To Tweet

 The lower the temperature, the lower my heels